samyouaret/Air-Quality-Api/README.md

     docker compose -f docker-compose.yml up --remove-orphans --build

-to Avoid conflict with tests containers we use the flag `--remove-orphans`.
+to Avoid conflict with test containers we use the flag `--remove-orphans`.

 ## Application project structure